Louisii/LouisideMelloDalazen/README.md

 ## Hi!
 Nice to see you

-#### My name is [Louisi](https://www.linkedin.com/in/louisi-de-mello-tomasi-dalazen-497a04207/), I am 17 years old and I'm a Web Developer from Brazil.
+#### My name is [Louisi](https://www.linkedin.com/in/louisi-de-mello-tomasi-dalazen-497a04207/), I am 17 years old and I'm a FrontEnd Developer from Brazil.
 I'm facinated about technology and love learning it.
 Also, I like to play games and hang with my friends <3.

 <img src="https://i.pinimg.com/originals/12/78/45/127845a0cd31a3fc7ed551a01ef1ef56.gif" width="300px" align="right" />